The endless scroll – most of us know it well. But where does screen obsession fit into today’s self-care focused society?

 Teens, arguably our most plugged-in generation, seem to suffer.
 Adolescents who linger longest on new media (including social media and cell phones) were more likely to report mental health troubles than those who devoted more time to non-screen activities such as in-person social interaction, sports, homework and reading.

-In 2015, 42 percent of high schoolers confessed they sent texts and email while driving, the CDC reports.
+In 2015, 42% of high schoolers confessed they sent texts and email while driving, the CDC reports.
 Taking just five seconds to glance down at a text while driving is the time you’d travel the length of an entire football field.

 Such distracted driving endangers us and others, killing 3,450 yearly – more than nine a day, according to 2016 data from the National Highway Traffic Safety Association.